ichaithanyasai/tourism-main/README.md

 Contributions make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are truly appreciated.
 Check out our [contribution guidelines](https://github.com/ichaithanyasai/tourism-website/blob/main/CONTRIBUTING.md) for more information.

-## 🛡️ License
-tourism-website is licensed under the [MIT License](https://github.com/ichaithanyasai/tourism-website/blob/main/LICENSE) - see the LICENSE file for details.

 ## 🙏 Support
 This project needs a ⭐️ from you.
 Don't forget to leave a star ⭐️